“It’s not the camera, it’s the lens”.

 - All of this for a surprisingly low price.
 Fixed lenses are cheaper and bring the best value for your money.
 You can get an f/1.8 Canon 50mm for a little bit more than $100.
 This price is really good for its quality.
 This is why it is the #1 lens recommendation when you get a Canon DSLR.

-The truth about prime 50mm lenses is that there’s no way of zooming them out.
-So it is basically impossible to use if you want to record yourself selfie mode.
+The problem is that they can’t be zoomed out.
+This can turn into a real issue if you need to record close to the camera.
 They are the best to work with poor lighting, but sometimes these won’t do for vlogging.

 They are not as good in low light as a fixed 50mm, but they will give you the ability to record yourself standing really close to the camera.

-If you want to get the best quality a DSLR can offer for both cases (for walking around outside and to record from home), you can get a prime 24mm and a prime 50mm.
+If you want to get the best quality a DSLR can offer for both cases (for walking around outside and recording from home), you can get a prime 18mm and a prime 50mm.

 Basically, you got the following options: